gvwilson/sensibleadventures/bookster/bookster.md

 "No, of course not.
 I used a razor.
 Why?"

 Razi stared at the captain.
-"Perhaps…  perhaps in future a copy would suffice?" he said stiffly.
+"Perhaps…  perhaps in future you could use a bookmark instead?" he said stiffly.

 The captain and Thomas exchanged amused looks as Razi took the page down from the wall.
 He held it up in front of the window, glancing